The United States of America is the second-largest energy consuming nation in the world.

 If you’re curious, here’s the thought process behind that answer:

 Even the most sophisticated solar panels only have an energy efficiency rate to convert 23% of the sunlight that reaches them.
 One solar panel can produce ~350-400 watts per hour (in full sunlight at a perfect angle).

 With a population of ~329.5 million people each consuming ~33 kWh of energy per day, you would need 7.85 billion panels to generate all of the electricity needed.

 How much would powering the US with solar power cost?

-We estimate that it would cost about X to power the U.S. with solar energy.
+We estimate that it would cost about $4.5 trillion to power the U.S. entirely with solar energy.
 However, this is a really rough estimate because it’s a much more difficult question to answer.